ballerina-platform/module-ballerinax-azure.functions/ballerina/Module.md

 #### Sample Code:

-In ballerina, Triggers are represented with listeners.
+In Ballerina, Triggers are represented with listeners.
 When the `af:HttpListener` gets attached to the service, it implies that the function is a HTTP Trigger.
 The resource function behaves exactly the same as a service written from `ballerina/http`.
 It supports `http:Payload, http:Header` annotations for parameters.
 Input binding annotations can be used to annotate parameters to make use of external services in azure. if no annotations are specified for a